Support and resources to help you carry out Safe Practice investigations for Girlguiding

 It can be helpful to ask for the person’s preferred method of communication as it shows sensitivity to their individual needs.
 Some people may not like to be contacted over the phone, while others may struggle with long emails.

-When making initial contact, use their preferred method.
+When making contact, use their preferred method if this is known to you.
 It’s better to have any challenging or sensitive conversations face to face where possible.

 Arrange conversations in advance

 Before speaking with the individual, establish what their availability is and work out a time that works for both of you.
 Scheduling conversations in advance gives the person time to prepare what they want to say.
 It will also allow them to find a confidential setting to take the call.

 When carrying out investigation meetings bear in mind confidentiality, personal safety and accessibility

 Your meeting place should ideally be a neutral ground (preferably not an individual’s home) where all parties feel safe and able to discuss matters.
 The chosen location should be free from noise, distraction or being overheard.

 This also applies to meetings that take place virtually.
 Consider the environment you’re in and remind the parties involved that they may want to do the same thing.
 It’s important they’re in a space where they feel safe to speak openly and honestly.

 When setting up the meeting, think about who should attend.
 You should ask someone else to take notes.
 Let everyone involved know who else will be there and what their role is.